SevensRequiem/SevensRequiem/README.md

-# 🕯️ Requiem — Coder.
-Builder.
-Thinker.
+# 🕯️ Requiem - A token of remembrance.

 > *"headphone dysphoria"*